Why Every Reader—and Every Strategy—Matters

 AI narration is improving, but it still can’t match a human narrator’s tone, nuance, and emotional depth—and listeners notice.
 A robotic voice can cheapen your brand and hurt sales across all formats.
 While it may save money upfront, poor listener engagement and weaker reviews can cost far more in the long run.

-For authors serious about building credibility and lasting impact, human narration remains the wiser investment.
+For authors serious about building credibility and lasting impact, human narration still remains the wiser investment for now.

 The Bigger Picture: Building Beyond Book Sales

-This is exactly why I help authors think bigger than royalties.
+This is why many authors eventually think beyond royalties alone.
 If you’re thinking of writing a best-selling novel to fund your retirement, you may want to produce quite a few more books in a series first, and learn some marketing.

-If you’re a non-fiction author, which is more in my wheelhouse, your own book can be the best lead-generator for your coaching or service business.
+If you’re a non-fiction author, which is in my wheelhouse, your own book can be the best lead-generator for your coaching, or service business, or speaking engagements.

 As an author coach, ghostwriter, and strategist, I help people not just publish books—but use those books as launchpads to grow their influence, attract opportunities, and create income streams that go far beyond Amazon payouts.